Lenny Dee (organist): Decca/MCA years

 It was not until the early 1950s that Dee was signed up to Decca after country singer Red Foley heard him playing at the Plantation Inn in Nashville, Tennessee, and thought Dee's unique sound would be a good contrast to the label's then prominent organist, Ethel Smith.

-Dee made good, and his original composition, "Plantation Boogie" charted at No. 19 in 1955.
+Dee made good, and his original composition "Plantation Boogie" charted at No. 19 in 1955.
 Dee re-recorded the hit on numerous albums, and was often imitated, even plagiarized, but never duplicated.
-Dee wrote "Chicken in the Rough", and recorded the song as a duet with saxophonist, Boots Randolph.
+Dee wrote "Chicken in the Rough", and recorded the song as a duet with saxophonist Boots Randolph.
 The uncanny similarity of "Yakety Sax" to Dee's "Chicken in the Rough" is often noted.

 Dee ventured into recording albums for Decca starting in 1954 with his first LP, Dee-lightful.
 Part of Dee's charm was his albums' zany covers featuring Dee in various situations, and titles with puns that usually included his name, such as Dee-Lirious, Dee-Licious, and Dee-Most!
-Dee recorded dozens of albums for Decca which sold moderately well although only three of them managed to hit the Billboard Hot 200 album chart; like many easy listening instrumental artists of the day, he had a following that bought his albums over the years, but rarely rushed out to buy them when newly released so that they would make the chart.
+Dee recorded dozens of albums for Decca, which sold moderately well although only three of them managed to hit the Billboard Hot 200 album chart; like many easy-listening instrumental artists of the day, he had a following that bought his albums over the years, but rarely rushed out to buy them when newly released so that they would make the chart.
 His recordings featured organ with other instruments, that were produced by Owen Bradley and developed into the Nashville sound and country pop of the 1970s and 1980s.
-He was nearly always backed by percussion; depending on the song, he also recorded with guitarists, Les Paul and Chet Atkins; bass; a backup chorus; strings; horns such as saxophones, trombones, trumpets; and even the banjo.
+Dee was nearly always backed by percussion; depending on the song, he also recorded with guitarists, Les Paul and Chet Atkins; bass; a backup chorus; strings; horns such as saxophones, trombones, trumpets; and even the banjo.
 Dee played various instruments, and was influential in the history of organs and keyboards.
 Dee was recognized for his contribution to the field of music by Time Life for what Dee described as "bringing the organ out of the church and into mainstream music".

 When Dee married his second wife, Hendrica, in 1960, the couple settled down in Sarasota and eventually St. Petersburg, Florida, which would become the base of Dee's operations for the rest of his career.
 They had two children: Raymond and Georgia.
 Lenny Dee Jr., his drummer, was one of three children from his first marriage (Betty), daughters are Barbara and Linda.